mrcoles/pseudo-cheerio/README.md

 ```

 NOTE: this function creates the dependency on `cheerio`.
 It might make sense to remove this so a specific cheerio dep can be decoupled from this project?

+### Misc

+There’s an existing package that does basically the same thing called [cheerio-advanced-selectors](https://www.npmjs.com/package/cheerio-advanced-selectors).